dannyyu92/ryde-server/README.md

 Run `rails s -p [port#]` to start the server.

 ### Hosts Files
-The API uses a subdomain so in your `/etc/hosts` file, you should add:
+The API uses a subdomain so if you wish to run this code localle, in your `/etc/hosts` file, you should add:

 ```
 127.0.0.1       api.localhost.local